th3w1zard1/PyKotor/wiki/ERF-File-Format.md

 | Name         | Type   | Description                                                      |
 | ------------ | ------ | ---------------------------------------------------------------- |
 | Resource Data | byte[] | Raw binary data for each resource                               |

+### MOD/NWM File Format Quirk: Blank Data Block

+**Note**: For MOD and NWM files only, there exists an unusual block of data between the resource structures (Key List) and the position structures (Resource List).
+This block is 8 bytes per resource and appears to be all NULL bytes in practice.
+This data block is not referenced by any offset in the ERF file header, which is uncharacteristic of BioWare's file format design.

+**Reference**: [`vendor/xoreos-docs/specs/torlack/mod.html`](vendor/xoreos-docs/specs/torlack/mod.html) - "Strange Blank Data" section documenting this MOD/NWM-specific quirk

 ---